Eliedson

-Eliedson Pereira de Souza (born 17 March 2003), simply known as Eliedson, is a Brazilian footballer who plays for Criciúma.
-Mainly a defensive midfielder, he can also play as a centre-back.
+Eliedson Pereira de Souza (born 17 March 2003), simply known as Eliedson, is a Brazilian retired footballer.
+Mainly a defensive midfielder, he could also play as a centre-back.

 Career

 Born in Jaguaruna, Santa Catarina, Eliedson joined Criciúma's youth setup at the age of 12.
 He made his first team debut on 13 June 2022, starting in a 3–1 Campeonato Catarinense Série B home win over Atlético Catarinense.

 After another first team appearance, Eliedson returned to the under-20s, and was only promoted to the main squad again in January 2024.
 During the 2024 Campeonato Catarinense, he became a starter at Cláudio Tencati's side.

+Eliedson made his Série A debut on 17 April 2024, coming on as a late substitute for Fellipe Mateus in a 1–1 away draw against Atlético Mineiro.
+He subsequently lost space in the 2025 season, and was loaned to Caxias on 11 April of that year.

+Back to Criciúma on 15 August 2025, Eliedson only played for a B-side in the Copa Santa Catarina, and announced his retirement at the age of 22 on 23 January 2026.